reuters-graphics/bluprint/README.md

 Now, when a user uses your bluprint, they'll be asked if they want to use the whole bluprint or just a part.
 If they choose a part, files matching any glob will be copied into the project directory.
 Those that don't will simply be ignored.

-You can condition an action on the part chosen using the `bluprintPart` context variable.
+If you need to, you can make any action conditional on the part a user chooses using the `bluprintPart` context variable.

 ```json
 {